Epithets of Artemis: C-D

+Chrysselakatos, (often spelled Chryselakatos, from the Greek Chryselakatos / Χρυσηλάκατος) is an ancient Greek epithet that translates directly to "of the golden distaff" or "holding the golden spindle"; in this capacity, Artemis was occasionally honored with handicrafts and looms by young girls learning weaving before marriage.
+As Artemis Chrysselakatos (not to be confused with her half-sister, Athena, the goddess of crafts), Artemis was revered as a protector of female domestic labor, handicrafts, textile production, and weaving.
+In ancient Greece, young girls and women would dedicate loom weights, spinning whorls, and incomplete woven garments to Artemis as a way to honor her early guidance over these sophisticated, essential household skills.

 Chrisinios, of the golden reins, as a goddess of hunting in her chariot.
 In the Iliad, in her wrath, she kills the daughter of Bellerophon.

 Coryphaea, of the peak, at Epidaurus in Argolis.
 On the top of the mountain Coryphum there was a sanctuary of the goddess.
 The famous lyric poet Telesilla mentions "Artemis Coryphaea" in an ode.

 Cnagia, near Sparta in Laconia.
 In a legend the native Cnageus was sold as a slave in Crete.
 He escaped to his country taking with him the virgin priestess of the goddess Artemis.
 The priestess carried with her from Crete the statue of the goddess, who was named Cnagia.

 Cynthia, as goddess of the moon, from her birthplace on Mount Cynthos at Delos.
 Selene, the Greek personification of the moon, and the Roman Diana were also sometimes called Cynthia.